terraform-mongodbatlas-modules/terraform-mongodbatlas-encryption-at-rest/examples/aws-kms-key-complete/README.md

 This example sets up encryption at rest using an AWS KMS for your Atlas Project.
 Specifically, it does the following:
 - Creates encryption key in AWS KMS.
+- Using the aws-kms submodule:
     - Creates an IAM role and policy so that Atlas can access the key.
     - Enables encryption at rest for the Atlas Project.
 - Creates a Cluster with encryption at rest enabled.

 ## Usage